10ky/clojure-chapter-one/README.md

 ## Installation

 This project is developed to run in Intellij IDE with Cursive plugin.
 It depends on a working Datomic DB instance running locally.
+An example configuration file named .datomic.edn for database connection is located in the resources directory.
+This file needs to be moved to your HOME directory with the approperate credential filled in.

 ## Usage